MyCollagenGlow

 Ito, M., Sato, Y. Dynamic ultrastructural changes of the connective tissue sheath of human hair follicles during hair cycle.
 ArchDermatol Res 282, 434–441 (1990). https://doi.org/10.1007/BF00402618

-The effects of oral hyaluronic acid have been extensively studied for several years and targets dermal fibroblasts which naturally synthesize hyaluronic acid in the dermis, thus promoting skin hydration and improving the signs of skin aging.
+Hyaluronic acid The effects of oral hyaluronic acid have been widely studied for several years and target dermal fibroblasts that naturally synthesize hyaluronic acid in the dermis, thus promoting skin hydration and improving signs of aging.

-Galacto-oligosaccharides (GOS) improve skin health by acting via the gut microbiota.
-They promote hydration, strengthen the skin barrier, reduce inflammation, and protect against UV rays.
-This mode of action is part of the emerging gut-skin axis, paving the way for innovative nutritional strategies for skin care.
+Galactooligosaccharides (GOS) Galacto-oligosaccharides (GOS) improve skin health by acting through the gut microbiota.
+They promote hydration, strengthen the skin barrier, reduce inflammation, and protect against UV.
+This mode of action is part of the gut-skin axis.

 Hong YH, Chang UJ, Kim YS, Jung EY, Suh HJ.
 Dietary galacto-oligosaccharides improve skin health: a randomized double blind clinicaltrial.
 Asia Pac J Clin Nutr.
 2017;26(4):613-618. doi: 10.6133/apjcn.052016.05.
 PMID: 28582809https://pubmed.ncbi.nlm.nih.gov/28582809/